 Costs: 250 euro per module

-Enrollment for the Rail MOOC through the edX platform!
+Free enrollment through the edX platform!

 In 2017 TU Delft will launch an advanced online series especially designed for people working within the railway sector.
 The main aspects of rail will be discussed; how they are related, affect each other and influence the system on multiple levels.
 The courses are given by experienced lecturers from TU Delft and well-known experts from the railways industry, with the focus on professionals who want to strengthen their organisations with knowledge and expertise on all aspects of rail infrastructure and rolling stock.
 Technical knowledge and an academic viewpoint as a basis for success.